sourcegraph/about/handbook/communication/index.md

 - [Clean escalation](./conflicts.md#clean-resolution)
 - [Customer ethics policy](customer_ethics.md)

+## Brain Food

+Brain Food meetings are our internal knowledge sharing sessions.
+These meetings can be formal presentations or informal discussions and are open to anyone in the company.
+Subjects of talks are completely free and are not limited to tech discussions.
+Here are a few examples:

+- Sharing internal team knowledge to the rest of the company
+- Presenting a useful tool
+- Presenting a personal project
+- Hands on session / workshops
+- Brainstorming session about an experimental subject
+- Preparing an external talk

+If you have an idea for a session, add an event to the calendar and invite the engineering-team@sourcegraph.com

 ## Getting nice email signatures

 1. In Gmail **Settings** > **General** scroll down to signature: